Willowlark/thelittlethingswemiss/_posts/PbP/2017-08-31-world-guide.md

 ### Culture & Social Classes

 The kingdoms vary slightly on laguz acceptance, but in general they have a neutral stance on laguz.
 While there's no outright segregation in the kingdoms, some kingdoms are less tolerant than others.
 Still, a crime is a crime so the worst Laguz usually have to put up with is insults or pranks.
 That said, there's currently a wave of sympathy going through the nation as laguz refugees from the southern pennisula work their way up to Callora.
 More people are accepting of laguz at the moment because of it, even those who have been residing in Callora all their lives.

+Something common to all Callorian kingdoms is their symbol of alliance.
+Different in every kingdom these seals, objects, or crests are given to those who are vouched for by the royal family of a Callorian kingdom.
+Having one is enough to travel freely in Callora, and having multiple is a sign of someone whose done great service for the Alliance.
+Wynne's chieftain has one of each symbol; a symbolic sign of the bond between the Alliance and Wynne.
+It's common that royals that become close within the Alliance share their symbol of alliance, and anyone who married into a Callorian royal family will have that family's as well.

 ### Military